this-pama/toolkit-micro-site-template/README.md

 ## Set Up the Toolkit Micro-site Locally

-Follow these steps to set up the UNDP AccLab Toolkit Micro-site locally on your computer for development and customization:
+Follow these steps to set up the UNDP Accelerator Labs Toolkit Micro-site locally on your computer for development and customization:

 1. **Clone the Repository**: Open your terminal or command prompt and navigate to the directory where you want to clone the repository.
 Then, run the following command to clone the repository to your local machine: